Healthy apple cinnamon pancakes with white whole wheat flour, honey, shredded apples, and cinnamon. You won’t believe how fluffy these are!

 - Add the milk mixture to the flour and stir until just combined.
 Be careful not to overmix.
 It’s okay to have some lumps.
 Gently stir in the shredded apples and set the mixture aside to rest for 5-10 minutes.

-- Heat a non-stick pan over medium.
+- Heat a non-stick pan over medium heat.
 Coat the skillet with cooking spray or butter and when hot, pour 1/3 cup of pancake batter into the skillet.

 - Cook for about 2-3 minutes or until you see little bubbles on top and the edges starting to turn golden brown.
 Flip and cook for another 1-2 minutes until the pancakes are cooked through.
 Remove to a platter and repeat with the remaining batter.
 Reduce heat if pancakes begin to brown too quickly.
 Serve with maple syrup and chopped walnuts, if desired.